jacksunny2020/expressapi/README.md

 4.  test if it works
   http://localhost/api/status

-5.please notify me if you got any problem or error on it,thank you!
+5.please notify me by mail (jacksunny2020@126.com) if you got any problem or error on it,thank you!